 This guideline does not apply to non-Web-based user agent user interfaces,

-but does include any parts of non-Web-based user agents that are
+but does includes any parts of non-Web-based user agents that are

 Web-based(e.g., help systems).

 Implement and cite in the conformance claim the accessibility

 features of a technology

 specification.
 Accessibility features are those that are either (Level A):

 - identified as such in the specification or